webpack/webpack-cli/README.md

 ## Packages

-We organize webpack CLI as a multi-package repository using [lerna](https://github.com/lerna/lerna).
+We have organized webpack CLI as a multi-package repository using [lerna](https://github.com/lerna/lerna).
 Every command has a dedicated subfolder in the `packages` Folder.
 Here's a summary of commands provided by the CLI.

 ### Commands